Notice of Privacy Practices

 Authorizations

-Other uses or disclosures of a participant’s protected health information not described above will only be made with a participant’s written authorization.
-Where appropriate, most uses and disclosures of psychotherapy notes will require a participant’s authorization.
+Other uses/disclosures not described will only be made with written authorization.
+Most uses/disclosures of psychotherapy notes (when appropriate) require authorization.

 A Participant's Rights

-A Participant has the following rights with respect to his or her protected health information:
+A participant has the following rights with respect to PHI and SUD records:

 Right to Access